-3 Cost and charges
+4. Cost and charges

-You pay for the Scheme's investment, administration, and communications while the Employer pays for the Schemes governance and part of the communications.
+You pay for the Scheme's investment and administration, while the Employer pays for the Scheme'sgovernance.
+The Scheme's communication services are paid for jointly by you and the Employer.

 We monitored the costs and charges going out of members' pension pots during the last year: